topo-gps/ios-manual/en/waypoints_create_map.rst

    :width: 320px
    :alt: Waypoint press long on map Topo GPS

-   *Figure 1.
-By pressing long on the map an icon will appear.*
+   *By pressing long on the map an icon will appear.*

 As long as you hold your finger on the map you can drag the icon to the desired location.
-If you release your finger a waypoint creation screen will appear in which you can set the properties of the waypoint.
+If you release your finger the waypoint creation screen will appear in which you can set the properties of the waypoint.

 .. figure:: _static/waypoints-create-map2.jpg